ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 # Document History {#history}

 - -11
+    - Error as object or string, more complete set of error codes
     - Added key rotation in token management.
     - Restrict keys to a single format per message.
     - Discussed security issues of multiple key formats.